Regulations on Publication and Research Ethics

 ⑧ Research on human beings requires approval and prior consent from the Committee, and the name of the Committee and the Institutional Approval Case Number must be documented in the manuscript.

 ⑨ Authorship: All authors must meet the following four conditions: i) substantial contribution to concept and design, data collection, and/or data analysis and interpretation; ii) writing articles or critically modifying important informational content; iii) final approval of the version to be published; and iv) responsible for all aspects of the work to ensure that questions relating to the accuracy or integrity of all parts of the work are properly investigated and resolved.
 Co-authors are limited to those who make significant scientific contributions to the work and share responsibility for the results.
 Other contributions are shown in footnotes or in the Acknowledgement.
 The corresponding author must accurately provide all the affiliations and positions of the authors.
 For the author’s affiliation, specify the affiliation at the time of conducting the study and indicate the change of affiliation in the footnote if it has changed at the time of submission.
 In the case of organizing and publishing a part of a dissertation, it is preferable for the students and instructors to be co-authors.
-If the author is a minor, his/her affiliation, position, and year of enrollment must be accurately provided.

 Article 5 (Ethical Obligation of reviewers)